-Tinplate toys, or tin toys or tin lithograph toys, is a toy made out of tinplate that is mechanical, either clockwork or battery operated.
-They are usually colourfully painted and resemble a character for children to find aesthetically pleasing, or a vehicle.
-Tinplate toys became increasingly popular in the early 20th century as their lightweight enabled them to be easily shipped at a lower price than the heavier cast iron toys.
-Around this time Germany was the major producer of Tinplate toys, the most famous being Lehman and Marklin, CIJ French Alfa Romeo P twos are always popular.
-After the second world war Japan became a major manufacturer of Tinplate toys producing many classics, most notably Robots.
+Tinplate toys, tin toys or tin lithograph toys, are toys made out of tinplate that are made to be mechanical, either by clockwork or battery operated.
+They are usually colourfully painted and made to resemble vehicles or characters which children find aesthetically pleasing.
+Tinplate toys became increasingly popular in the early 20th century as their light weight enabled them to be easily shipped at a lower price than the heavier cast iron toys of the time.
+Around this time, Germany was the major producer of Tinplate toys; the most famous names being Lehmann and Marklin - CIJ French Alfa Romeo P Twos are always popular.
+Following the Second World War, Japan became a major manufacturer of Tinplate toys and began producing many classics; most notably, Robots.

 Department Specialists